-Run the cable for earthing the strings (stripped, without connectors) through the channel in the recess for the potentiometer plate and into the hole on the front.
+Run the cable for earthing the strings (stripped, without connectors) through the channel in the recess for the potentiometer plate and into the recess for the bridge pickup.

-Pull the cable out of the hole far enough to ensure sufficient contact with the metallic surface when the bridge is installed.
-Earthing the strings reduces noise (humming).
+Next, pull the cable out of the hole far enough to ensure sufficient contact with the metallic surface when the bridge is installed.
+Earthing the strings reduces noise interference.